Looking Ahead: Defensive Tackle

 Clemson will lose senior defensive tackles Christian Wilkins and Albert Huggins after the upcoming season, while Dexter Lawrence is widely expected to enter the NFL draft following his junior season as a projected first-round pick.

 Assuming Lawrence declares for the draft, the Tigers will return just three scholarship defensive tackles for the 2019 season: Nyles Pinckney, Jordan Williams and Darnell Jefferies.
-So, defensive tackle is cleary a position of need for Clemson in the 2019 recruiting class.
+So, defensive tackle is clearly a position of need for Clemson in the 2019 recruiting class.

-The Tigers hold a commitment from Tayquon Johnson, while defensive end pledges Ruke Orhorhoro and Logan Cash could both potentially slide inside at the next level.
+The Tigers hold a commitment from defensive tackle Tayquon Johnson, while defensive end pledges Ruke Orhorhoro and Logan Cash could both potentially slide inside at the next level.
 Clemson also has an early commitment from a defensive tackle in the 2020 class, Demonte Capehart.

 Clemson appears likely to take at least three true defensive tackles in this cycle.